tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 When sending ClientHello, the client first computes ClientHelloInner, including any PSK binders.
 It then computes a new value, the EncodedClientHelloInner, by first making a copy of ClientHelloInner.
-It then clears the legacy_session_id field.
+It then replaces the legacy_session_id field with an empty value.

 The client then MAY substitute extensions which it knows will be duplicated in ClientHelloOuter.
 To do so, the client removes and replaces extensions from